ethyca/fides/docs/fides/docs/index.md

 ### The Makers of Fides

-The mission of Ethyca is to make internet scale software systems respectful and ethical for developers and users alike.
-With Fides, we're building the easiest way for data and engineering teams to make respectful, privacy compliant software effortlessly.
+The mission of Ethyca is to make internet scale technology respectful and ethical.
+We're a venture backed privacy technology team headquartered in New York, but working as a distributed team across the US to solve what we believe is the most important problem in technology today, and that is -
+ We believe the solution to this is low friction dev tools that integrate with your existing CI pipelines to make privacy a feature of your tech stack as effortlessly as any other feature of your system.
+Fides is a universally understandable, open source definition language on top of which we'll build privacy tools for the next decade.

 ### What We Believe

-Data privacy is a human right that should be a default feature of any software.
+Data privacy is a human right that should be a native feature of any respectful technology.
 Today building great privacy as a feature in software is friction filled and complicated.
 We're building open source privacy tools for the developer community because we believe the only way to achieve a respectful internet is to make privacy an easy-to-implement layer of any tech stack.

 ### The Future